 - Playing is a commitment to win at least one trick, and there is a penalty for failing to do so.

 - Next, if declarer has taken fewer than 6 tricks he pays a penalty of 20 units to the pot.

 under (or on) penalty of

-- Under the threat of: he ordered enterprises to fulfil contracts under penalty of strict finesMore example sentences
+- Under the threat of: he ordered enterprises to fulfill contracts under penalty of strict finesMore example sentences

 - Should employees then be required, under penalty of not getting any redundancy, to change from one culture of organisation to another, albeit on paper it is simply a name change?

 - You mean the ones declared illegal by the republic under penalty of long painful death?